CASA: Cross-Attention over Self-Attention for Efficient Vision-Language Fusion: To Cross-Attend or Self-Attend?

-\myparagraph{Training efficiency.} Our models are trained on a mixture of public vision-language datasets, primarily composed of question-answer pairs over single images.
-Due to the high disparity in sequence lengths between samples, standard batching would result in a large number of padding tokens.
-To avoid these wasteful tokens during training, we employ multimodal sequence packing, as commonly done in LLM training~\cite{yang2025qwen3, dubey2024llama3} and modern VLM pipelines~\cite{bai2025qwen25vl, zhang2025videollama3}.
+We train our models on a mixture of recent public vision-language datasets, primarily composed of question-answer pairs over single images.
+Due to the high disparity in sequence lengths between samples, we employ multimodal sequence packing, as commonly done in LLM training~\cite{yang2025qwen3, dubey2024llama3} and modern VLM pipelines~\cite{bai2025qwen25vl, zhang2025videollama3}.

-As a result, every training sample is a long sequence of interleaved image and text.
-To match the desired cross-attention inference behavior, where images are replaced on-the-fly as they are inserted, we employ the efficient block-wise attention implementation of Flash-Attention2~\cite{dao2023flashattention2} in the CASA layers during training.
-As illustrated in \hyperref[fig:casawindows]{Figure \ref{fig:casawindows}}, we define the attention blocks with the image insertion points acting as natural window delimiters\footnote{ Importantly, when using asymmetric attention, placing the image anywhere other than at the beginning of a window breaks causality between the text tokens during training in the current implementation of FlashAttention-2, where the attention mask is bottom-right aligned. } and, to avoid quadratic scaling with the number of image tokens, implement an asymmetric attention operation with the text tokens as queries and both text \textit{and} images as keys and values.
+To match the desired cross-attention inference behavior, where text tokens only attend to the image of their corresponding window, we employ the block-wise attention implementation of FlashAttention-2~\cite{dao2023flashattention2} in the cross-attention layers during training.
+As illustrated in \hyperref[fig:attention_pattern]{\hCref{fig:attention_pattern}}, we define the attention blocks with the image insertion points acting as natural window delimiters.
+Importantly for \CAtv, where text tokens appear as both queries and key-values, placing the image anywhere other than at the beginning of a window would break causality between the text tokens during training as the attention mask is bottom-right aligned in the implementation of FlashAttention-2.

-In the next section, we evaluate CASA on common VLM benchmarks when starting from either a language-only LLM or a pretrained token-insertion VLM and assess its efficiency for real-time live video captioning.